opensubsonic/open-subsonic-api/content/en/docs/Endpoints/stream.md

 If the server support the [`Transcode Offset`](../../extensions/transcodeoffset/) extension, then it must accept the `timeOffset` parameter for music too.

+**`infiniteLibrary` extension (version 2):**

+The `streamMode` parameter allows clients to opt into more efficient streaming modes:

+- `redirect`: The server responds with HTTP 302 pointing to the actual audio file URL.
+Suitable for native clients that can follow redirects and handle direct streams.
+This eliminates server-side proxying overhead entirely.
+- `manifest`: The server responds with an HLS (`.m3u8`) or DASH (`.mpd`) manifest.
+Suitable for clients that support adaptive bitrate streaming.
+The response Content-Type will be `application/vnd.apple.mpegurl` or `application/dash+xml`.

+If the server cannot fulfill the requested `streamMode`, it MUST fall back to `binary` mode silently.
 {{< /alert >}}